FedeMatt/Machine-Learning---exam-project/README.md

 # Machine Learning - exam project

 Applicability of DBSCAN algorithm to the MNIST dataset.

-Copy of the notebook submitted for evaluation.
+Copy of the notebook submitted to integrate the written exam.